 Label Description MSTI The bridge instance.
-You can also link to the STP detailed bridge WISTI status.
+You can also link to the STP detailed bridge status.
 Bridge ID The bridge ID of this bridge instance.
 Root ID The bridge ID of the currently selected root bridge.
 Root Port The switch port currently assigned the root port role.
 Root Cost Root path cost.
 For a root bridge, this is zero.
-For other bridges, it is Root Cost the sum of port path costs on the least cost path to the Root Bridge.
+For other bridges, it is the sum of port path costs on the least cost path to the Root Bridge.
 Topology Flag The current state of the topology change flag for the bridge instance.
-Topology Change Last The time since last topology change occurred.
-The time since lest tencles when a coursed The time since last topology change occurred.
+Topology The time since last topology change accurred Change Last The time since last topology change occurred.
 Refresh Click to refresh the page immediately.
 Auto-refresh Check to enable an automatic refresh of the page at regular intervals.